jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 ### 121 Evidence on hearing of appeal against disallowance
 Where a court is considering an appeal under this Act against the disallowance by the Commissioner (in whole or in part) of an objection made under section 90, the objector shall not, without leave of the court, be entitled to plead or adduce evidence in support of any ground of objection not specified in the objector's notice of objection.

-### 122 Social security beneficiary to be compellable witness against liable parent
+### 122 UCB beneficiary is compellable witness against liable parent
+(1) This section applies, in a proceeding under this Act, to a person (person A) who is— (a) a carer of a qualifying child; and
+  (b) in receipt of an unsupported child’s benefit at any time during a period to which the proceeding relates.
+(2) Person A is a compellable witness—
-(1) Notwithstanding any rule of law to the contrary, in any proceeding under this Act a person—shall be a compellable witness for the Commissioner against the person who, in relation to that eligible applicant, is the liable parent, and for the liable parent against the Commissioner.
+  (a) for the Commissioner against a person who, in relation to person A, is a liable parent; and (b) for a liable parent against the Commissioner.
-  (a) who is a parent or carer of a qualifying child; and (b) who is in receipt of a social security benefit at any time during any period to which the proceeding relates,— (2)
+(3) This section applies despite any rule of law to the contrary.

 ### 123 Conduct of proceedings
 (1) The business of courts and of Judges shall, so far as is consistent with the due despatch of business, be arranged in such a manner as may be necessary for the separating of the hearing of proceedings under this Act from other business.